bgp/stayrtr/README.md

 ## Features of the extractor

-* Generate a list of prefixes from a JSON file, sent those VRPs via RTR
+* Generate a list of prefixes received via RTR into a JSON file
 * Lightweight
 * TLS
 * SSH